 Appfolio is completely web-based and starts as low as $.80/unit/month.
 There is a $250 minimum charge each month, so you’ll get the most value if you are managing over 200 units per month.

 DoorLoop provides room for unlimited properties, users, training, support, and much more.
 Unlike other property management tools that might charge on a per unit basis, DoorLoop has more of a tiered pricing structure–allowing you to pay only $49/month for up to 20 units when you’re just getting started with their Starter plan.
-Currently, DoorLoop is 100% free until 2022–making it a top online property management software and a great time to test drive the solution to see if it’s right for you.
+Currently, DoorLoop is 50% off your first 2 months–making it a top online property management software and a great time to test drive the solution to see if it’s right for you.

 Want more options?
 Check out our list of best online property management software.